 In addition to parades and ceremonies, a number of choir concerts also take place on the Remembrance Day Weekend.

-In 2023 Chor Leoni performed at St. Andrew’s Wesley United Church in Vancouver on November 10th and 11th.
-The Vancouver Welsh Men’s Choir, meanwhile, performed at South Delta Baptist Church on November 11th.
+In 2024 the United Voices Choir hosts concerts in Vancouver on November 2nd and 3rd.
+Chor Leoni performs at St. Andrew’s Wesley United Church on November 11th.
+The Vancouver Welsh Men’s Choir, meanwhile, performs at South Delta Baptist Church on November 11th.

 About the Vancouver Ceremonies

-The Remembrance Day ceremony at Victory Square is an annual event that attracts tens of thousands of people in good years.
+The Remembrance Day ceremony at Victory Square is an annual event that attracts tens of thousands of people in years with good weather.

 The ceremonies usually begin with a musical performance followed by the marching in of veterans, members of the Canadian Armed Forces and police officers.
 There are then pipe band performances and the singing of O Canada.
 This is followed by the playing of the Last Lament and two minutes of silence.
 After this there is the laying of wreaths and then more music.